-John has been an RN in the PACU for more than 10 years.
-He is a highly skilled nurse, always punctual, well prepared, and meticulous about the care he provides to patients.
-He has been a preceptor to many new nurses and serves on the unit quality care committee.
+Agnes has been an RN in the PACU for more than 10 years.
+She is a highly skilled nurse, always punctual, well prepared, and meticulous about the care she provides to patients.
+She has been a preceptor to many new nurses and serves on the unit quality care committee.

-Less than a year ago John was involved in a motorcycle accident that required him to be off work for six months.
-In addition to the road burns that covered his body, he had a fractured tibia, fractured ribs, and a neck injury.
-John started back to work about three months ago.
+Less than a year ago Agnes was involved in a motorcycle accident that required her to be off work for six months.
+In addition to the road burns that covered her body, she had a fractured tibia, fractured ribs, and a neck injury.
+She started back to work about three months ago.

-His colleagues are concerned because they have noticed a change in John’s personality and behavior.
-John is frequently late for work and always has elaborate excuses that don’t make sense.
-While he used to spend time in the lunchroom socializing during breaks and lunch, now his coworkers rarely see him.
-In fact, one coworker commented that she was not able to find him on more than one occasion.
+Her colleagues are concerned because they have noticed a change in Agnes’s personality and behavior.
+She is frequently late for work and always has elaborate excuses that don’t make sense.
+While she used to spend time in the lunchroom socializing during breaks and lunch, now her coworkers rarely see her.
+In fact, one coworker commented that they were not able to find her on more than one occasion.

-The charge nurse on the evening shift noticed that John was signing out a lot more narcotics and documenting more wasted medication than other nurses.
-One day a patient complained she did not get relief from pain even after John gave her pain medication.
-The charge nurse discussed the patient complaint with John, and he became very defensive, insisting that he gave the patient the medication as ordered and accused the patient of “drug seeking.”
+The charge nurse on the evening shift noticed that Agnes was signing out a lot more narcotics and documenting more wasted medication than other nurses.
+One day a patient complained she did not get relief from pain even after Agnes gave her pain medication.
+The charge nurse discussed the patient complaint with Agnes, who became very defensive, insisting that she gave the patient the medication as ordered and accused the patient of “drug seeking.”

-There was no outward indication that John was impaired at work.
-The charge nurse never noticed obvious signs such as an unsteady gait, slurred speech, or nodding off, so she and the clinical manager decided to document the complaint, pay closer attention to behavior patterns, and document any additional concerns.
-They also planned to do some auditing of John’s charts for any unusual medication dosages or discrepancies.
+There were no physical signs that Agnes was impaired at work, and the charge nurse never noticed obvious signs such as an unsteady gait, slurred speech, or nodding off.
+But due to their concerns, she and the clinical manager decided to document the complaint, pay closer attention to behavior patterns, and document any additional concerns.
+They also planned to do some auditing of Agnes’s charts for any unusual medication dosages or discrepancies.
 They reviewed the hospital policy and the state requirements for reporting to be better prepared if further action became necessary.

 Impairment from substance abuse, drug diversion, or other physical or psychological causes has far-reaching impact.
 It not only threatens the health and safety of patients but also creates serious consequences for the impaired professional, colleagues, and the healthcare facility that employs the impaired nurse.